 The Company has a 'Prevention of Sexual Harassment Policy 'in force in terms of SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.
 Theobjective of this Policy is to ensure a safe secure and congenial work environment whereemployees will deliver their best without any inhibition threat or fear.
 The Company hasZero Tolerance to any form of harassment especially if it is sexual in nature.
 There wereno complaints pending for the redressal at the beginning of the year and no complaintsreceived during the financial year.

 13. CONTRACT OR ARRANGEMENTS WITH RELATED PARTIES:

 14. PUBLIC DEPOSITS:

-During the year your Company has not accepted any deposits under Section 73 of theAct and as such no amount on account of principal or interest on public deposits wasoutstanding as of March 31 2017.
+During the year your Company has not accepted any deposits under Section 73 of theAct and as such no amount on account of principal or interest on public deposits wasoutstanding as of March 31 2020.